MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 - Windows

-This article explains the considerations and best practices for Antivirus Full Scans with Microsoft Defender for Endpoint.
-The article outlines the factors that impact scan performance, and describes scenarios were increased resource consumption results in increased protection efficacy.
+This article explains the considerations and best practices for running full antivirus scans with Microsoft Defender for Endpoint.
+This article outlines factors that impact scan performance and describes scenarios where increased resource consumption results in increased protection efficacy.

 ## Overview